-After viewing one of our available properties, please complete our application form and return it by email to email@example.com or by fax at 604.770.3810.
+After viewing one of our available properties, please complete our Tenancy Application Form and return it by email to email@example.com or by fax at 604.770.3810.
 You can also request an application be sent to you through our portal so you can complete and sign it on-line.
 Please do not complete an application prior to viewing the property.

 Call us to check the status of a property prior to applying as the renting of property can move very quickly.
 Also, there is often more than one application for a property.
 The Property Manager will review all applications so the Property Manager and property owner will select from the group of applications regardless of when they were submitted.

 We will do our best to advise you of the outcome of your application before the close of the next business day.
 To be fair to other parties, if your application is successful, you will be asked to sign the tenancy documents and pay the initial funds to secure the tenancy.